lsst-dm/dmtn-020/index.rst

 second week of the calendar month following that to which they apply (refer to the :ref:`sec-monthly-cycle` for details).

+Variance is perfectly normal in a project and we should not be afraid to have them and provide narratives about them.
+We should take care the narrative is not always the same i.e. if we have a negative variance every month and it is because we did not plan for something we should do better planning.

 .. _sec-loe:

 Level of Effort Work